 An American sociologist Charles Horton Cooley gave the concept of Looking Glass Self in Human Nature and the Social Order.
 His ‘Looking Glass Self Theory’ explains how we shape our identity on the basis of social interactions.

 Cooley explains that social interactions play a significant role in shaping self-identity.
 Our self-identity is shaped by how we appear in front of others.
-In other words, we see ourselves as to how we think how others view us.
+In other words, we see ourselves as to how we think about how others view us.

 According to the theory, a person develops his identity in three steps.
 First, he imagines how he appears to the other person.
 Then, he imagines what judgments the other person has made about him based on his appearance.
 In the third step, he imagines what that person feels about him on the basis of the judgment he has made.

 A student would shape his identity on the basis of how his teachers interact with him.
 If they would pay attention to him in class and appreciate his performance, the student will see himself as an intelligent and hardworking person.
 On the other hand, if the teachers would ignore him, it would make him shape his identity as a dull and awkward student.

-Another significant point presented in Looking Glass Self theory is; we do not equally value every social interaction and feedback.
+Another significant point presented in Looking Glass Self theory is; that we do not equally value every social interaction and feedback.
 It means that we would value the feedback from our friends or class fellows more seriously than a stranger in the street.
-Similarly, getting ignored by neighbors would hurt our self-pride more than getting ignored by passengers in a bus.
+Similarly, getting ignored by neighbors would hurt our self-pride more than getting ignored by passengers on a bus.

 This can be illustrated as a person telling a story to his friends about how he managed to cheat in exams.
 By telling such details, he thinks he would appear to be smart and heroic to his friends.
 However, he would hide it from his parents.
 Because he would never like to appear as a cheater to his parents.

-In short, we play an active role in trying to shape our identity the way we want others to feel about us.
+In short, we play an active role in trying to shape our identity in the way we want others to feel about us.